tjmcmanus/Journey-to-AI/labs/usecase/usecase.md

 The Business Analyst has used the Cloud Pak for Data Analytics Dashboarding service to analyze Trade Co. issues.
 He has come up with a Monthly Metrics dashboard that demonstrates the company's concerns.

 This first dashboard was built with the recent trading information delivered to him for the year.
-It was placed into a CSV file in the project the Business Analyst shares with his team.
+It was placed into a [TraderData.csv](TraderData.csv)) file in the project the Business Analyst shares with his team.

 1. In the CPD web client, click the Navigation Menu ("hamburger" icon) Projects.<br/>![](./images/media/image6.png)![](./images/media/image7.png)
 1. Select the project: CPD Workshop Analytics Project.<br/>![](./images/media/image8.png)